Federal Grant Funding

 Every year health center champions circulate Dear Colleague letters in both the House and Senate that Members of Congress can sign to show their support for health centers in the appropriations process.
 The most recent round of Dear Colleague letters, including lists of signers, are below.

-Mandatory Funding (green, orange, teal, and blue bars):
+Mandatory Funding (orange bars):

 In 2010, Congress created the Community Health Center Fund (CHCF) to support the expansion of health centers.
-Congress then extended the CHCF for two years with the passage of MACRA (teal bars) in 2015.
+Congress then extended the CHCF for two years with the passage of MACRA in 2015.
 More recently, in February 2018, Congress once again extended the CHCF for two years with bipartisan support through the Bipartisan Budget Act of 2018.
 The CHCF is currently set to expire on September 30, 2019 – Congress must once again take action to avert a lapse in funding before the end of the fiscal year.
 Below is a list of current legislation introduced in the 116th Congress to extend federal mandatory funding for the CHCF:

 S. 106/H.R.
 2328, Community Health Investment, Modernization, and Excellence (CHIME) Act of 2019